mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 ### Variables

-Variables are created  `set` or `put` and accessed with `get` YOU can scope variables with the `local` `element` or `global` keyword preceeding the variable name.
-Also, using a colon prefix is a shorthand for an element scoped variable which remains valid as long as the element is in the DOM.
-The  `$` prefix defines a globally scoped variable.
+Variables are with created  `set` or `put` and accessed with `get` You can scope variables with the `local` `element` or `global` keyword preceeding the variable name, or use the following shorthand:

+1. `$globalVar`  scoped to all hyperscripts
+2. `^domVar` walks up DOM to find nearest ancestor where it was defined, if not found then created on the element where it is declared.
+3. `:elementVar` scoped to the element where it is declared